BenOvermyer/benovermyer.com/content/kb/favorite-tools.md

 ---
-title: "Favorites"
+title: "Favorite Tools"
 date: 2019-10-22T12:38:52-05:00
 draft: false
-description: "Some of my favorite things"
+description: "Some of my favorite software tools"
 ---

 These are things that I have found useful or interesting, or spend a large amount of time on.

 ## Command Line Tools